SnickerdoodleLabs/protocol/documentation/sdql/EXAMPLES.md

                     "recipientAddress",
                     "productId"
                 ],
-                "data": {...an object to be forwarded with the api call}
+                "data": {...an object to be forwarded with the api call }
             }
         },
-        "c3":{
+        "c3": {
             "description": "a free CrazyApesClub NFT",
             "chainId": 1,
             "callback": {